lineGrip NANO

 You can also (if experimented enough) set up slacklines without a pulley system thank to a multiplier system on your weblocks.

-The LG Nano is the small brother of the LineGrip, ultra ligh (100g) and ultra compact the LG Nano is made for 25mm wide slacklines.
+The Mouse Grip is ultra ligh (105g) and ultra compact the LG Nano is made for 25mm wide slacklines.

-You should use it for low tensions only (4kN and less), that's why he's called the LG "small" brother
+You should use it for low tensions only (7kN and less).

 It's the perfect device for tensioning with weblocks